Duo CentralLast Updated: January 22nd, 2024

-Duo Central is a cloud-hosted portal that your users can visit to get access to all of your organization's applications and links.
+Duo Central is a cloud-hosted portal that your users can visit to get access to your organization's applications and links.

-Duo Central, part of Duo Single Sign-On, is a cloud-hosted portal that your users can visit to get access to all of your organization's applications and links.
+Duo Central, part of Duo Single Sign-On, is a cloud-hosted portal that your users can visit to get access to your organization's applications and links.

 Before you start using Duo Central make sure to meet all the requirements described below: